 Yes of course, in fact we have a page all about how you can fund raise for your trip here.

 Volunteers live on the outskirts of a rural Cambodian village, roughly 10km away from the sanctuary.
 The volunteer house has twin bedrooms so volunteers may be sharing a room with another volunteer of the same gender.
 A cleaner, cook and security guard look after the house and prepare dinner but volunteers should be prepared to help with domestic duties.
 Laundry services are available for a small charge.
 Free internet is available at the volunteer house and is widely available in Phnom Penh.
 Transport by car to and from the centre is provided on working days.

 Self service breakfast is available seven days a week.
 These include bread, toast, corn flakes, jams and other spreads, eggs.
-A local cook prepares evening meals from Saturday night to Thursday night inclusive (Friday's is her day off so volunteers must prepare food for themselves if they are staying on the Friday night).
+A local cook prepares evening meals from Monday to Thursday night inclusive (Friday's is her day off so volunteers must prepare food for themselves if they are staying on the Friday night).
 Vegetarian options are available.
 Lunch can be prepared at the volunteer house and taken to the project or Khmer food can be bought cheaply at the project location.
 Items are available at the accommodation for you to make your own food if you do not like the Cambodian food available – these include pastas and pasta sauces, canned soups, baked beans, fresh fruit and vegetables.
 You can also purchase your own items of food in Phnom Penh.

 Of course, but we request that you use common sense.
 Excessive drinking is not acceptable at the volunteer house.
 Volunteers can go to Phnom Penh on the weekends where many bars and nightclubs can be found.